deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 VMs from another terminal by specifying the username and ip address without the need to first connect to the jumphost:

-    ssh centos@172.16.7x.xxx
+    ssh centos@10.133.2**.***

 ### Using the OpenStack API
-First, you will need to request a password to use the OpenStack API, therefore write a mail to the support team at <denbi-cloud@bioquant .uni-heidelberg.de>.
+First, you will need to request a password to use the OpenStack API, therefore write a mail to the support team at <denbi-cloud@dkfz-heidelberg.de>.
 Second, the API is not directly accessible from the outside, so the only way to access the API from a local machine is through the jumphost.
 So make sure you've configured your SOCKS proxy as described before.
 In addition you will need to configure your environment to use the SOCKS proxy for the API requests.
 Therefore set your environment variables for the http/https proxy:

     export http_proxy=socks5://localhost:7777
     export https_proxy=socks5://localhost:7777